toddcf/code-snippets/bitbucket/bitbucket.md

 # Bitbucket

-## Commits (Left-Hand UI Panel)

-This allows you to see all of the commits by every team member who has published changes to this repository.
+## Creating a Repository in Bitbucket

+1. Click the `+` icon in the left side panel.
+2. Choose "Repository."
+3. Type in the name for your repository.
+4. Select "Git" for version control.
+5. Click "Create Repository."

+After this, to clone this repository to your local, see the cloning instructions below.

 ## Cloning

 The `git clone` in the terminal command copies an existing Git repository to your local machine.

-To clone in Bitbucket, click the `+` icon, then "Clone This Repository."
+To clone in Bitbucket:

+1. Click the `+` icon, then "Clone This Repository."

 ### HTTPS vs. SSH